Cooryd/openscore/README.md

 ## Aims & Scope

 Open Science is revolutionising the way people do research and share knowledge.
-In this context, it has become more and more important to identify what research outputs comply with good Open Science practices. *RateAPaper* is a rating system that allows users to:
+In this context, it has become more and more important to identify what research outputs comply with good Open Science practices. *Rate-A-Paper* is a rating system that allows users to:

 * Easily identify in what respect a certain paper follows good OS practises
 * Interact with papers by rating them